You can download ISAS from the Apple App Store, as well as read more about how to install and use it on our support page

 We have worked with both French and English organizations for the blind in Montreal, including the Institut Nazareth & Louis Braille (INLB) and the Montreal Association for the Blind (MAB) to test ISAS with a number of blind participants.
 These user tests have taken the form of informal walkabouts while soliciting feedback, more formal tests with specific tasks to complete using ISAS while on the streets of Montreal, and also longer-term deployments where blind individuals were loaned iPhone devices to use in their daily routines.
 Feedback has been generally positive for the system as a whole, but has also pointed out numerous usability and other issues that have been factored into the design.
-A paper summarizing the results across several of these tests was presented at the 2013 ACM Conference on Human Factors in Computing Systems (CHI).
+A paper (link below) summarizing the results across several of these tests was presented at the 2013 ACM Conference on Human Factors in Computing Systems (CHI).

 In addition to core environmental awareness functionality, we have also experimented with an additional mode designed to assist blind users walk in a straight line.
 By using the iPhone's gyroscope, we detect deviation from a straight path, and play sounds through headphones to guide the user back on course.
-Initial results (paper in preparation), indicate that performance with this mode is better than walking without the system, and is generally adequate to keep the user within a pedestrian walkway over a distance of 15m. (see the paper for details)
+Our user testing indicates that blind users of this mode do walk straighter than without, and that this is generally adequate to keep the user within a pedestrian walkway over a distance of 15m. (see the paper for details)

 Smartphone sensor evaluation